agk71/Hex/README.md

 * The human player
 * Testing if a player has won
 * Building a Computer Player

-## To Do

-* "Game-won" test
-* Refinement of AI player
-* UI to define human and computer players

 ### How to run